FerretDB/FerretDB/website/blog/2023-05-18-ferretdb-meteor-mongodb-alternative.md

   Here we explore the possible synergy and compatibility of FerretDB in Meteor.js and how you can build your applications without any concern for vendor lock-in.
 image: /img/blog/ferretdb-meteor.jpg
 keywords: [FerretDB, meteor, mongodb alternative]
-tags: [javascript frameworks, compatible applications]
+tags: [javascript frameworks, compatible applications, open source, community]
 ---

 ![Meteor.js and FerretDB](/img/blog/ferretdb-meteor.jpg)